Simon Industrial and Professional Fellowships

 How to apply

-Applications should be sent to Rachel Kenyon, Business Engagement Officer, email@example.com by 30 April 2021.
+Applications should be sent to Rachel Kenyon, Business Engagement Manager, email@example.com by 29 April 2022.

-For further information please contact Rachel Kenyon (firstname.lastname@example.org), Business Engagement Officer, Faculty of Humanities.
+For further information please contact Rachel Kenyon (firstname.lastname@example.org), Business Engagement Manager, Faculty of Humanities.